s-estay/minimal-embedded-rust/README.md

 ## Sanity check
 - Let's verify if the source code can produce an ARM binary executable
+- Install `cargo-binutils` if you haven't already
 - `cargo readobj --target thumbv6m-none-eabi --bin minimal-embedded-rust -- --file-headers`
 - This will implicitly run `cargo build`
-- Here are looking at Machine = ARM
+- Here we are looking at Machine = ARM (OK)
 ```terminal
 ELF Header:
   Magic:   7f 45 4c 46 01 01 01 00 00 00 00 00 00 00 00 00